mmagnus/yeast-spotifier/readme.md

 # Spotifier

-This script to covert pre-processed plates image into figures.
+This script to covert pre-processed plate images into figures.

 Nothing fancy at the moment, no deep learning segmentation ;-) the script works using plates spotted according to provided template.
 Still, this helps to get this task done quicker!